 Will an orchid grow a new stem?

-Simply so, why won't my orchid grow a stem?
+Also to know is, why won't my orchid grow a stem?

 Insufficient light is the most common cause of failure to re-bloom your orchid.
 The lush, rich, dark green of most houseplants is not desirable in orchid leaves.
 A grassy green color (light or medium green with yellowish tones) means the plant is receiving sufficient light to bloom.

-In this manner, how long does it take an orchid to grow a new spike?
+Correspondingly, how long does it take an orchid to grow a new spike?

 The spike should be cut between the scar that's left by the first flower and the last node (that little lump) on the stem.
 One of the lower nodes will then initiate and produce flowers within eight to 12 weeks.